Brandon Crawford Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.

-- The Cubs' 4.10 team ERA ranks 12th among all MLB pitching staffs.
+- The Cubs have a 4.07 team ERA that ranks 12th among all league pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).

-- The right-hander last appeared on Sunday against the San Diego Padres, when he tossed six innings, allowing no earned runs while giving up four hits.
+- In his last appearance on Tuesday against the San Diego Padres, the right-hander threw six innings, giving up four earned runs while surrendering six hits.

+- In three games this season, the 33-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings, while allowing a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.